versatica/mediasoup-website/documentation/v3/libmediasoupclient/installation.md

 ## Build libwebrtc

 libmediasoupclient makes use of Google's libwebrtc C++ library.
-Follow the official instructions to build it and make sure the branch `m79` is checked-out and compiled.
+Follow the [official instructions](https://webrtc.github.io/webrtc-org/native-code/development/) by checking out branch `m74` and build it.

 <div markdown="1" class="note">
 Future versions of libmediasoupclient will include a more recent version of libwebrtc.
 For now, supported bersions are `m73` and `m74` branch.